-In November, I outlined seven things to implement in your ethical marketing strategy and will now start digging deeper into each one of them.
+In November, I outlined seven things to implement in your ethical marketing strategy.

 Is marketing to blame?
 Partially, yes because the way you market matters.

 Going into this industry, I had no clue of the damage that would soon be considered normal.
 I was young, it was 1991 when I graduated with my marketing degree and things were different.
 Very different.

 Startups and entrepreneurs weren’t popping up like weeds like they are today.
 Consumers shopped at physical stores, not knowing how anything was made or sourced.
 Spreading awareness consisted of the media outlets feeding us filtered information (still does) and people writing books or articles in magazines or talking with each other.

 Marketing consisted of the 4 Ps (product, price, promotion, and place).
 Still does, but we no longer talk about them.
 Now, we talk about click funnels, SEO, A/B testing, opt-ins, email lists, customer journey, etc. Which sounds great because we know SO much more about our customers than ever before.
 Isn’t this a good thing for us marketers?